42AGV/ft_transcendence/README.md

 cd ft_transcendence
 ```

-Either create a `.env` file in the root directory containing the following environment variables (replace the ID and SECRET with the ones from the OAuth application you create in the previous step):
+Either create a `.env` file in the root directory containing the following environment variables (replace the FORTYTWO_APP_ID and FORTYTWO_APP_SECRET with the ones from the OAuth application you create in the previous step):

 > **_NOTE:_**  You can generate UUIDs using the `uuidgen` command